What to Know Before Hiring a Tree Service in King County, WA

 How K&J Tree Works Serves King County Homeowners

-- Free Estimate: Call (425) 223-7904 or request an estimate online.
-We visit your property, assess the trees, and provide a written quote — no pressure, no obligation.
+- Free On-Site Estimate: Call (425) 223-7904 or request an estimate online.
+We visit your property, assess the trees, and provide a written quote.
+No pressure, no obligation.

-- Scheduled Work: We schedule the job at a time that works for you.
-Our crew arrives with all necessary equipment — chainsaws, chippers, rigging, and trucks.
+- Scheduling: We schedule the work at a time that fits your calendar.
+Our crew arrives on time with all necessary equipment.

-- Complete Cleanup: Every job ends with full cleanup.
-All wood, chips, and debris are removed.
+- Full Cleanup: Every job ends with complete cleanup.
 Your property is left cleaner than we found it.

 King County Tree Service: Common Questions